 When morning comes, the spider slips away to a resting spot out of sight.
 If the web doesn’t get too damaged, it may be used again and again, and even patched up a bit.
 Some spiders eat their web each morning, except for the framework, and re-spin it every night.

 Males actively search for females and courtship differs, depending on the species.
 For example: Males of some species “dance” or wave their pedipalps.
-And, male “gift-giving spiders,” Paratrechalea ornata, catch prey and wrap it up as a gift of food for females.
-(Although some are scoundrels–if they’re hungry they may eat the victim, then present its wrapped carcass as a gift!)
+And, male “gift-giving spiders,” Paratrechalea ornata, catch prey and wrap it up as a gift of food.
+(Although some are cads–if they’re hungry they may eat the victim, then present its wrapped carcass as a gift!)
 Mating may take only seconds or many hours, depending on the species.
-It’s a myth that females always eat the males after mating; that doesn’t commonly happen.
-The hapless males are doomed regardless.
-They wander off and will die in a few days, having accomplished their purpose in life.
+It’s a myth that females always eat the males after mating; that doesn’t commonly happen, but males do avoid females that look undernourished!
+Females may mate only once, with the same male more than once, or even with several different males.

 Spiders reproduce in a rather weird way because males lack a penis.
 It’s clear from the billions of spiders in the world that the missing member isn’t an impediment.
 Like so much else about them, there’s a curious workaround for that.

 Males extrude sperm through a furrow in the underside of their abdomen onto a small web they have constructed, called a “sperm web.”
 The male then draws it, probably by capillary action, into organs called palpal bulbs, located at the tip of his pedipalps.
 Mating can then commence.
 The male inserts the tips of his pedipalps into the female’s external genitalia, called the epigyne.
 The epigyne is a small area of hardened tissue located on the underside of her abdomen, near the book lung.